mahdirezaei-dev/mahdirezaei-dev/README.md

 <h3>About me:</h3>

-- 💼 Currently, I work at @sanishahr

-- 💜 I'm interested in Blockchain and Video games
+- 💜 I'm interested in Blockchain and Web 3

-- 📡 I'm ready for the remote
+- 💼 I'm ready for the remote job

 - 📫 How to reach me [mahdirezaei.dev@gmail.com](mailto:mahdirezaei.dev@gmail.com)